RicardoRodr/Getting-and-cleaning-data-PROJECT/README and CODEBOOK.md

 	These are the final variables.
 The units are specified below.
 All values were normalized to [-1,1].

 	All variable names containing "Acc." are accelaration signals measured in standard gravity units, "g".
-	If the variable contains "Body", the value was obtained by substracting gravity from the total acceleration.
+	If the variable contains "Body", the value was obtained by substracting gravity from the total acceleration, to obtain body acceleration.
+	All variables containing "Jerk" measure the derivative of Acceleration, in g/s.
-	All variable names containing "Gyro" measure angular velocity vectors and
+	All variable names containing "Gyro" measure angular velocity vectors and are measured in rads/sec.

 	tBodyAcc.mean...X
 	tBodyAcc.mean...Y